ethereum/consensus-specs/specs/core/0_beacon-chain.md

 }
 ```

-A `ForkData` object contains the following fields:
+A `ForkData` object has the following fields:
 ```python
 {
     # Previous fork version